LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/mvc.rst

 .. index:: ! design pattern, !
 Model-View-Controller, !
 MVC, ! model, ! view, ! controller

-So far, we have been designing our applications by diagrammming classes, drawing connections, and abstracting via interfaces.
+So far, we have been designing our applications by diagramming classes, drawing connections, and abstracting via interfaces.
 This practice benefits us because we can start seeing issues *before* we start coding.
 Many software developers start their applications with this process.
 Before we start diagramming our ``Cat`` class and our ``HouseCat`` class, we decide on the template for our design that we want to use.